-The Swing-Away Cutout Switch (Optional) is a pre-wired switch mounted on the swing-away bracket.
+The Swing-Away Cutout Switch (Optional) Figure 8 is a pre-wired switch in a NEMA 4 housing mounted on the swing-away bracket.
 Its purpose is to prevent the Metal Detector from tripping when the transmitter coil is hit by an overburden of material.
 Route the free end of this cable in the same conduit as the transmitter cable to the Main Control Enclosure.
-Refer to the Control Connection Diagram for hookup.
+Refer to Appendix A Control Connection Diagram for hookup.